koichi-murakami/g4python/README.md

 In Geant4 version 11, we migrate to `pybind11` as a Python binding tool and revise the toolset using pybind11.

+The purpose of Geant4Py is to realize Geant4 applications in Python.
+Geaant4Py does not export all Geant4 APIs.
+Geat4Py exports only limited public APIs of Geant4, especially for creating light-weight applications.
+Also, it demonstrates how to bridge your C++ components to Python.

 ## System Requirements

 ### Tested Platforms